davodm/irancrypto-social-bot/README.md

 TELEGRAM_CHANNEL_ID=<Your Telegram channel ID in number>
 TELEGRAM_BOT_TOKEN=<Your Telegram bot token>

+CHROMIUM=<Your chromium path if you want to set it manually without AWS layers>
 ```

 5. **Twitter Authentication:** Use the provided CLI tool to authenticate and configure Twitter credentials.
 This tool will guide you through the authentication process and generate access and refresh tokens.